Pediatric Crossbite Correction | Braces, Retainers, Fluoride, and More!

 Crossbites Need to Be Treated By a Pediatric Dentist

-- Crossbites, or overcrowding of the upper teeth in relation to the lower set of teeth, is linked to an often narrow jaw which causes bite and respiratory difficulties.
+• Crossbites, or overcrowding of the upper teeth in relation to the lower set of teeth, are linked to an often narrow jaw, which causes bite and respiratory difficulties.

-- When your front teeth collide, they can cause tooth chipping or gum problems.
-If you notice any of this happening to your child’s mouth, it is imperative that you get them in to see a dentist as soon as possible for treatment.
+• When your front teeth collide, they can cause tooth chipping or gum problems.
+If you notice any of this happening to your child’s mouth, it is imperative that they visit a dentist as soon as possible for treatment.

 How To Fix A Crossbite In A Child